 We May Need Additional Capital in the Future and May Not Be Able to Secure Adequate Funds on Terms Acceptable to Us.
-We raised approximately \$7.3 million in a private placement of Odetics Class A common stock in December 1998 and approximately \$2.0 million in March 1999.
-We raised \$5.0 million through the sale of an option on our principal Anaheim facility in July 1999.
-In addition, we raised \$3.75 million through the issuance of debt to Daimler Chrysler Ventures, which is convertible into 2.5% of the equity securities of Iteris.
-We may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
+While we recently raised approximately \$17.1 million in September 2000 in a private placement of Odetics Class A common stock to the selling shareholders named in this prospectus, we may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
 Our capital requirements will depend on many factors, including:

-- . market acceptance of our products;

-- . increased research and development funding, and required investments in our divisions;

-- . increased sales and marketing expenses;

-. potential acquisitions of businesses and product lines; and additional working capital needs.
+- . market acceptance of our products; - . increased research and development funding, and required investments in our divisions; - . increased sales and marketing expenses; and - . potential acquisitions of businesses and product lines; and additional working capital needs.